TrilochanprasadBH/vanilla_js_challenges/L2P1-Accordion/index.md

 6. see CSS transition, .active, rotate etc
 7. go through the flow of js logic once, improve thought process and using 'this' normal vs arrow function , closure gets covered in this

+summary :
+You've nailed it – that accordion challenge wasn't just about making things open and close.
+It was a Trojan horse packed with crucial JavaScript concepts:

+The mighty this keyword: Understanding its context, especially in event handlers.
+Closures in action: How that inner event handler function "remembers" the header from the forEach loop (even if we primarily used this for the clicked element, the closure concept is at play).
+Function choices: The subtle but significant difference between function() {} and () => {} regarding this.
+DOM traversal & relationships: nextElementSibling vs. attribute-based linking (aria-controls).
+Dynamic styling & state management: Toggling classes, directly manipulating style.maxHeight.
+UI/UX details: Swapping icons (+ to −), smooth transitions.
+Accessibility (aria-* attributes): Building for everyone.